Newspaper Page Text

 members of the race as a defender

-of the rights of the Colored People
+of the rights of the Colored People.

-He iz a member of the National
+He is a member of Ihe National

-Association for the Adavancement
+Association for the Adavanccment

 of Colored People.

-Reporter of Birmingham., Mr. Dar
+Reporter of Birmingham.
+Mr. Drm

 row said that in regard to the